JuliaRobotics/Caesar.jl/docs/src/concepts/dataassociation.md

 # Null Hypothesis

 Sometimes there is basic uncertainty about whether a measurement is at all valid.
 Note that the above examples (`multihypo` and `Mixture`) still accept that a certain association definitely exists.
-Null hypothesis implies that a factor might be completely bogus and should be ignored.
-The underlying mechanics of this approach is not entirely straight forward since removing factors in essence change the structure of the graph.
-That said, IncrementalInference.jl employs a reasonable stand-in solution that does not require changing the graph structure and can simply be included for any factor:
+A null hypothesis models the situation in which a factor might be completely bogus, in which case it should be ignored.
+The underlying mechanics of this approach are not entirely straightforward since removing one or more factors essentially changes the structure of the graph.
+That said, IncrementalInference.jl employs a reasonable stand-in solution that does not require changing the graph structure and can simply be included for any factor.

 ```julia
 addFactor!(fg, [:x7;:l13], Pose2Point2Range(...), nullhypo=0.1)
 ```

-This keyword indicates to the solver that there is a 10% chance that this factor is no-good.
+This keyword indicates to the solver that there is a 10% chance that this factor is not valid.

 !!! note
     [An entirely separate page is reserved for incorporating Flux neural network models into Caesar.jl](flux_factors.md) as highly plastic and trainable (i.e. learnable) factors.